Family Holidays - Asking the Right Questions

 If you can prepare both your child and your extended family in ways that help make an event positive for everyone, you may just have your kinfolk looking at you and wondering what’s your secret.

-ABOUT THE AUTHOR: Dan Coulter is the author of the DVD “Understanding Brothers and Sisters with Asperger Syndrome” and the book, “Life in the Asperger Lane.”
+ABOUT THE AUTHOR: Dan Coulter is the author of the video “Understanding Brothers and Sisters with Asperger Syndrome” and the book, “Life in the Asperger Lane.”
 You can find more articles and information on his website: www.coultervideo.com

 Copyright 2012 Dan Coulter All Rights Reserved Used by Permission